Albert0i/DAO/README-cont.md

 > RediSearch is a [Redis module](https://redis.io/modules) that provides querying, secondary indexing, and full-text search for Redis.
 To use RediSearch, you first declare indexes on your Redis data.
 You can then use the RediSearch query language to query that data.

-Currently, RediSearch supports hash and json data type and not all Redis installation necessarily has equipped this module.
+Currently, RediSearch supports hash and JSON data type and not all Redis installation necessarily has equipped this module.

 First, enabling full-text search in Redis by creating an index with [FT.CREATE](https://redis.io/docs/latest/commands/ft.create/):
 ```